Florida State Road 5A: Previous designations

-County Road 5A
+Brevard County Road 5A

-County Road 5A (also known as Stuckway Road) is a 1 mi spur route of State Road 5 (U.S. Route 1.)
+County Road 5A (also known as Stuckway Road) is a 1 mi spur route of State Road 5 (U.S. Route 1).
 It is the northernmost Brevard County route, and also the shortest.
 From Interstate 95, it provides access to Oak Hill and Scottsmoor, the northernmost town in Brevard.
 However, at its eastern terminus, it isn't in the town limits of Scottsmoor.
 Geographically, it is bounded by Volusia County to the north, and Aurantia to the south.
 The western terminus is with an interchange with Interstate 95 (exit 231), although Stuckway Road continues west as a dirt road.
 The eastern terminus is with an intersection with U.S. Route 1/State Road 5 near Scottsmoor.